ArkarHein44/PHP_Form_CRUD/README.md

       );
 ```

-> Note: in Eloquent used table name with Plural and class name with singular
+> [!NOTE] Note: in Eloquent used table name with Plural and class name with singular

-> config composer
+- config composer
 ```shell
 composer init
 ```

-> composer.json for psr-4 autoload
+- composer.json for psr-4 autoload
 ```json
 "autoload": {
         "psr-4": {